qaspen-python/psqlpy-docs/src/introduction/components/transaction.md

 ```

 ### Execute Many

+#### Parameters:
+- `querystring`: Statement string.
+- `parameters`: List of list of parameters for the statement string.
+- `prepared`: Prepare statements before execution or not.

 If you want to execute the same querystring, but with different parameters, `execute_many` is for you!
 ```python
 async def main() -> None: